IsaacBlais/Ball-is-life/Introducing Isaac.md

 # _**Hola, mi amigo!**_
-Hello, my name is Isaac Conrad Blais, I was born in Ottawa, Ontario.
+Hello, my name is Isaac Blais, I was born in Ottawa, Ontario.
+I currently go to A.Y Jackson secondary school.
-In the following paragraphs, I will mention my interests and hobbies so we can get to know eachother better.
+In the following paragraphs, I will talk about my interests and hobbies so we can get to eachother better.

 ### _My hobbies include..._
 - Basketball